SAML-Toolkits/python3-saml/README.md

 * is_passive        When true the AuthNReuqest will set the Ispassive='true'
 * set_nameid_policy When true the AuthNReuqest will set a nameIdPolicy element.

+If a match on the future SAMLResponse ID and the AuthNRequest ID to be sent is required, that AuthNRequest ID must to be extracted and stored for future validation, we can get that ID by

+auth.get_last_request_id()

 #### The SP Endpoints ####

 Related to the SP there are 3 important endpoints: The metadata view, the ACS view and the SLS view.